 a Chairman of the Board and three Trustees to represent the public and who are residents of Mecklenburg County and who are appointed by the Resident Judge of the Superior Court of Mecklenburg County and who shall hold office for a period of three years or until their successor shall have been appointed and been qualified;

-three Members of the Retirement System, each of whom shall be elected by a vote of the Members of the Retirement System for a term of three years, pursuant to the Charlotte Firefighters' Retirement System Election Regulation; and
+three Members of the Retirement System, each of whom shall be elected by a vote of the Members of the Retirement System for a term of three years, pursuant to the Election Regulations adopted by the Board; and

-one Retiree of the Retirement System to be elected by a majority vote of the retirees of the Retirement System for a term of three years, pursuant to the Charlotte Firefighters' Retirement System Election Regulation.
-The terms of office for elected Member Trustees and, effective July 1, 1989, for appointed Trustees, shall be graduated so that no more than three Trustees' terms shall expire each year.
+one Retiree of the Retirement System to be elected by a majority vote of the retirees of the Retirement System for a term of three years, pursuant to the Election Regulations adopted by the Board.

+(a1) The terms of office for elected Member Trustees and, effective July 1, 1989, for appointed Trustees, shall be graduated so that no more than three Trustees' terms shall expire each year.
 Any Member shall be eligible to succeed himself as a Trustee.

 Conflict of Interest.
 No trustee, chairman, or other officer or employee of the Charlotte Firefighters' Retirement System shall directly or indirectly become an independent contractor for work done by, or on behalf of, the System, or become directly or indirectly financially interested in, or receive profits from any purchase, contract, or association by or with the System.

 Sec.
-30. Election of Member Trustees.
-The elections of the Member Trustees as provided for in Subsection 29(a) and the Retiree Trustee as provided for in Subsection 29(a shall be administered in accordance with rules and regulations adopted by the Board of Trustees from time to time.
+30. Election of Member and Retiree Trustees.
+The elections of the Member Trustees as provided for in Section 29(a)(v) and the Retiree Trustee as provided for in Section 29(a)(vi) shall be administered in accordance with the Election Regulations adopted by the Board of Trustees from time to time.

 Sec.
 31. Oath of Office.
 An oath of office shall be administered to the Chairman of the Board and each Trustee prior to their assumption of duties with the Board of Trustees.
-The oath of office shall be administered by the Mayor only after the Trustee having first qualified and within 10 days after having been appointed or elected.
+The oath of office shall be administered by the Mayor or the Mayor’s designee only after the Trustee having first qualified and within 10 days after having been appointed or elected.
 The Chairman of the Board and each Trustee shall swear to diligently and honestly administer the affairs of said Board and that he will not knowingly violate or willfully permit to be violated any of the provisions of the law applicable to the Retirement System.
-Such oath of office shall be subscribed to by the Member making it, and certified by the officer by whom it is taken, and immediately filed in the office of the City Clerk.
+Such oath of office shall be subscribed to by the Member making it and certified by the officer by whom it is taken, and immediately filed in the office of the City Clerk.

 Sec.
 32. Vacancy on Board of Trustees.
 A vacancy on the Board of Trustees shall be deemed to have occurred for any or all of the following reasons: